Aluminum, mercury, lead, cadmium, arsenic, and more…

 The symptoms of heavy metal build-up can vary from person to person depending on the specific metals exposed to as well as where in the body they are being stored.
 Fatigue, headaches, and brain fog are common symptoms, but chronic pain and disease can be as well.
 However, some people don’t have any symptoms at all.
 Keep in mind though, that doesn’t mean metals are not present just because your body isn’t experiencing toxic symptoms, and it doesn’t mean they are not causing harm.
 Our bodies are not meant to store toxins, and doing so will affect our health in one way or another.

 Thankfully, as we learn more about heavy metals and the impact they have on our health, we have more options for detoxifying.

 Email Olivia today at email@example.com

-Olivia is a Certified Herbalist and not a medical doctor.
+Olivia is a Certified Master Herbalist & Certified Lactation Consultant and not a medical doctor.
 Any information published by Mama Earth Wellness LLC is for informational purposes and not to be taken as medical advice.
 Information is not intended to treat, cure, diagnose, or prevent disease.
 Please discuss participation in any health-related program with your healthcare professional.
 Mama Earth Wellness LLC encourages you to take responsibility for actions pertaining to your health.